Beyond Bulletproof

+Background

+In an interview, Mozzy explained the meaning of the title stating:

+Singles

+The album's lead single, "Big Homie from the Hood" was released, along with its music video on December 12, 2019.
+It samples the 2004 single, "Let Me Love You" by American singer Mario.

+On January 14, 2020, Mozzy released the albums second single, "Overcame", along with a music video, which was directed by David Camarena.

+The album's third single, "I Ain't Perfect" featuring Blxst was released on March 26, 2020.

-The first single, "Pricetag" featuring Polo G and Lil Poppa, was released along with a music video on April 8.
+The fourth single, "Pricetag" featuring Polo G and Lil Poppa, was released along with a music video on April 8, 2020.

+On April 21, 2020, Mozzy released the album's fifth and final single "Boyz to Men".
+The single's music video was released the same day.

 Critical reception

 Beyond Bulletproof was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 77, based on four reviews.

 RapReviews.com critic Ryan Feyre said, "Mozzy's greatest strength as a writer is clear intimacy.
 Every time he spits a verse, I feel like he's talking to me one-on-one with a cigar in hand and his posse surrounding him.
 There's wisdom attached to his words because he's been through it all. ...
 Mozzy still carries demons, but there are indeed shimmers of happiness percolating throughout some of these passages".
 Kenan Draughorne of HipHopDX said, "He doesn't dazzle with sinewy flows or clever melodies; he spits what's on his mind and trusts it will resonate.
 It definitely resonates on Beyond Bulletproof, due to his transparent lens and well-suited production.
 Chalk it up as a victory for Sacramento's lyrical champion".
 Sheldon Pearce of Pitchfork summed up, "Beyond Bulletproof is the closest Mozzy has come to making his songs accessible".
 AllMusic's Fred Thomas said, "Lyrical themes orbit around topics he often returns to: crime, struggle, and street vengeance.
 With Beyond Bulletproof, however, the delivery is shades more relaxed and even introspective, allowing for a clearer view of Mozzy's pain as well as his personality".